-Here are resources to find help and learn more about autism spectrum disorder (ASD).
+Here are links to find care, services, and support and learn more about autism spectrum disorder (ASD).

 Community Pages.
 Link to a local chapter.

 Autism Intervention Research Network on Physical Health (AIR-P): Contact a Site.

 families at 14 centers across the United States and

 Canada working together to develop the most effective

 approach to medical care for children and adolescents

 for Parent Information and Resources (CPIR): Find Your Parent Center.

 Contact information for the Parent Training and Information Center